LAripping/laripping.github.io/_posts/2022-08-25-cloud-resume-challenge.md

 Having manually written a prototype for both the frontend and backend, the challenge for these steps (11,12,13 and 14) was to re-write it all make this whole process automatic, speeding deployments and enabling rapid experimentation.
 For this, the challenge suggested I use SAM, or Serverlesss Application Model, and the corresponding CLI.
 I learned that SAM is a concept allowing for serverless cloud infrastructure to be described in a YAML format, like code (which is well-defined, can be versioned, yada yada).
 More importantly though, it's supposed to simplify operations against this codebase via simple commands like `sam init && sam deploy ` through a wrapper SAM CLI.

-> callout:
->
-> My understanding is that the SAM CLI is a wrapper over Amazon's IaC offering - "CloudFormation", which wasn't really dev-friendly or otherwise easy for the user (or scripts) when accessed through the traditional AWS CLI.
+{% include note.html title="Note:" content="My understanding is that the SAM CLI is a wrapper over Amazon's IaC offering - &quot;CloudFormation&quot;, which wasn't really dev-friendly or otherwise easy for the user (or scripts) when accessed through the traditional AWS CLI" %}

 The road here presented a fork, where the challenge taker would have to